ChanthMiao/ghc-wiki-mirror/records.md

 This page focuses exclusively on the first, narrow issue of disambiguating record field names.
 We have a separate Wiki page, [ExtensibleRecords](extensible-records), on the broad issue of first class record types.

 **This page summarises the problem, and discusses alternative possible designs.
-[OverloadedRecordFields](records/overloaded-record-fields), an extension that has been implemented (but not yet merged into HEAD as of January 2015), is described separately.**
+See the [Overloaded Record Fields](records/overloaded-record-fields) page for more up to date status of related GHC extensions.**

 ## The problem: record name spacing